January 9th 2018

 How to stop prickly heat and heat rash from ruining your summer

-If heat rash is making life a living hell, read on for the experts' advice on what causes prickly heat, how to get rid of it and how to keep your cool
+If heat rash is making life a living hell, read on for the experts' (and sufferers') advice on what causes prickly heat, how to get rid of heat rash and how to keep your cool with these remedies and treatments

 What is prickly heat?